ViralPassion/viva-payments/README.md

   - Upload the zip and activate the viva-payments plugin
   - Go to woocomerce settings, under checkout tab and select 'viva' to access the settings

-This plugin is developed by viralpassion in cooperation with ExitBee
+This plugin is developed by viralpassion